ying-tang/help-documentation/_keystone/oidc-federation.md

 #### Authorization code flow for Command line

-Steps to use the OpenStack client with authorization code
+Steps to use the OpenStack client with authorization code:

-1. Create a file oidcrc
+1. Create a file `oidcrc`

 2. Paste the following contents in the file.
-Update the parameters based on your environment **OIDC stackrc**
+Update the parameters based on your environment

+    **OIDC stackrc**
     ```
     export OS_TOKEN_ENDPOINT=https://<replace>/oauth/token